 Apollonius found the atmosphere of the city harsh and strange and little conducive to the philosophic life, for nowhere are men more addicted than here to luxury; jesters and full of insolence are they all; and they attend more to their fine linen than the Athenians did to wisdom; and a stream called the Cydnus runs through their city, along the banks of which they sit like so many water-fowl.note[Philostratus, Life of Apollonius 1.7; tr.
 Conybeare.]

 During the Empire, the city was an important center of the cults of Mithras and the emperor, but it also appears to have been open to cult reformers like Apollonius of Tyana.

 Tarsus' most famous son was the apostle Paul, a Pharisaic Jew who converted to Christianity and spread the Gospel to the Pagans.
 The well that is nowadays shown to tourists as "Paul's Well" is of course fake.

 The city was captured by the Sasanian king Shapur I after the defeat of the Roman emperor Valerian in 260.
 Although the city was reconquered by the Romans, it was now slowly eclipsed by nearby Adana.
 However, the town was still important in Late Antiquity, when the Byzantine emperor Justinian a bridge was constructed and invested much money to give the Cydnus a new course.note[Procopius, Buildings 5.5.14-20.]

-The town was captured by the Muslims in the seventh century.
+The town was captured by the Arabs in the seventh century.